early-riser18/YouBikeML/README.md

 ```bash
 curl "https://33iqhftc6fakzdlczkjsiikhtu0odrec.lambda-url.ap-northeast-1.on.aws/" -H 'content-type: application/json' -d '{"service": "bike_station_status", "extended": 1}'
 ```
+*Note: The API call may fail on the first try due to the lambda cold start.
+If so, just try again once.*
 ## Training the model
 The model is retrained periodically based on the latest historical data.